jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 I could see the dates I wanted were the first two objects; 16 July and 17 July.
 I would just need to check if either of those date's `isAvailable` value was true.
 This should be pretty easy!

-I started writing some pseudo code to plan out what I needed to do.
+I quickly wrote some pseudo code to plan out what I needed to do.

 <pre class="wrap sml">
 // every X minutes (chron job?)